Decent-Sanage/Discord-Custom-Bot/README.md

 *   ❓  **Ticket**: `t-(close | create |setup )`!
 *   **Full list** of commands: [here]().

-Egglord also comes packed with a variety of features, such as:
+PunPun also comes packed with a variety of features, such as:

   * **Welcome messages** and **farewell messages**.
   * **Extensive Logging** for 37 events.